mevansam/openstack-cookbook/README.md

  > In order to use RabbitMQ and MySQL running in the host environment the template should build OpenStack in a way that
  > the services connect to the local host. i.e. ```stack_vbox_qemu.yml``` or ```stack_vmware_kvm.yml```

+When starting the log or ops services make sure you provide the chef environment so the scripts can determine the correct ports to configure.

 To start Chef-Zero
 ```
 $ scripts/start_chef_zero.sh